 - lollipop sticks

 - black birthday candles – (It truly doesn’t even need to be black.
-I used purple because I happened to have candles that burn with a purple flame and I figured it was the closest I’d get to black.
+I used purple because I happened to have candles that burn with a purple flame and I figured it was the closest I’d get to an actual black flame.
 Also, it probably goes without saying but be sure to remove the actual candle before eating).

 Bake the cake according to directions on the box.
 Let cool.
 Crumble the cake into a large mixing bowl and mix in frosting until the mixture is smooth and dough-like.